 Georgia Highlands College’s student organization La Mano took some time in November to participate in the annual Latino Youth Leadership Conference put on by the Latin American Association (LAA).

 A Paulding Chamber of Commerce study of the economic impact both attributed locally and to the region if Silver Comet Field was to offer limited commercial flights, showed over a hundred jobs and millions in overall economic impact in the next few years.

 The 29th Annual Miss Patriot pageant was held on November 20 at Paulding County High School, with 16 young ladies competing for the title of Miss Patriot.
 Miss Annee Stegall was Crowned PCHS' Miss Patriot for 2015.

-During last week’s work session Hiram City Council members prepared for the regular meeting scheduled for November 10th.
-Two public hearings are also scheduled on that date.
-Chris Pike provided an overview of the proposed amendment to Chapter 12.
+During last week’s work session Hiram City Council members prepared for the regular meeting scheduled for December 10th.
+One public hearing is also scheduled on that date.

 The FAA public hearing, originally planned for the terminal building at Silver Comet Field, has been moved to the new 25,000 sq. feet corporate hangar building, since attendance could exceed the space capacity of the terminal building.

 Hiram Elementary Hornets are very generous!
 Our school collected $2,686.89 for Pennies for Paulding.
 To give the students a little more incentive to give, teachers agreed to participate in a school wide contest.